Toilet Leaks When Flushed? Here is how to Fix it Fast

 A leaking toilet is characterized by water pooling around the base or a damp basement ceiling.
 Toilets will most likely leak between the tank and the bowl or around the base when flushed.

 A hairline crack on the toilet bowl can also cause it to leak.
-If the crack extends to the bottom of the toilet/toilet trap you will notice that the bowl cannot retain any water, and a foul smell will fill the bathroom.
+If the crack extends to the bottom of the toilet/toilet trap, you will notice that the bowl cannot retain any water, and a foul smell will fill the bathroom.

 Replacing the toilet tank to bowl gasket and tank bolts will fix a toilet that leaks between the tank and the bowl when flushed.
-If however your toilet leaks from its base when you flush, you will need to replace the toilet wax ring assuming the bowl is not cracked.
+If your toilet leaks from its base when you flush, you will need to replace the toilet wax ring assuming the bowl is not cracked.

 What is A Toilet Wax Ring?